farisamirmudin/dra-ps/README.md

 # About
 A powershell script that allows watching kdrama using the terminal
 ## Install
 IMPORTANT!
 Powershell 7, git, fzf and mpv/iina are required for the program to run.
 Installations [(See below)](#Recommended-Installation).
-Open powershell/cmd/terminal and enter ´cd ./Downloads/´ followed by the following commands.
+Open powershell/cmd/terminal and enter `cd ./Downloads/` followed by the following commands.
 - Windows
   ```sh
   git clone https://github.com/farisamirmudin/dra-ps.git